RommelSantiago/terraform-visual-test/README.md

 ## Terraform integration
 W I P

-I tried to use the terraform tool as part of Jenkins, but it seems not to work in Windows.
+I tried to use the terraform tool/plugin as part of Jenkins, but it seems not to work in Windows.

-So, an easy way to get terraform workin from Jenkins, I downloaded the zip and then I copied the file in the local volume, then, inside the container, I moved the file from the container volume to /usr/local/bin.
-I verified with # terraform -v and I got the version.
+So, an easy way to get terraform workin from Jenkins, Download the zip and then copy the file in the local volume, then, inside the container, move the file from the container volume to /usr/local/bin.
+Verify with # terraform -v and got the version.
 Then from jenkins I prompted the version and it was printed in the console, so it is a way to easy use terraform in the job.

+Until now, the pipeline has a simple terraform file to provision an instance.
+The pipeline executes the format, init, validate and plan succesfully.

+### Further work
+The next step is to follow the best practices of a terraform project to hold the infra architecture that solves the laboratory.